RHatton929/Data_Course_HATTON/README.md

 - Attempt _italics_
 - __Bold__ some text

 I think that hit the required number of commits for this assignment, but a few more couldn't hurt.
+This is actually kind of fun!